 - Business becoming insolvent or suspending payment of its obligations

 These violations can result in revocation of the money services business’ license.
-Review the statutes in the Important Links section for a full list of violations.
+Review the statutes in the Additional Resources section for a full list of violations.

 Contact us to receive your free, no-obligation bond quote!
 Our experts can answer your questions and get the best available quote for your money services bond.
 Typically we can provide you with a quote in as little as 1 business day.

 What’s the fine print?

 This bond remains in full force and effect unless it is canceled with 30 days’ written notice sent to the Director of the Alaska Division of Banking and Securities.

 If a money service business is already licensed in another state that has enacted the Uniform Money Services Act or other similar legislation, they may submit materials to the Department of Commerce, Community, and Economic Development.
 Some of these materials include: